What is our purpose?

 Some prescriptions and suggestions may resonate with us; others won’t.
 But I fully agree with Frankl that there is no more pressing task than to start the work of identifying what makes life meaningful for us.
 And when we know what is most meaningful to us, we must ensure that our lives are dedicated to serving these meanings and that we create the best possible conditions for realizing them.

-- Julian Baggini, What’s It All About?
-Philosophy and the Meaning of Life (Oxford: Oxford University Press, 2005).
+- Baggini, J. (2005).
+What’s it all about?
+Philosophy and the meaning of life.
+Oxford University Press.